-Possessing a firearm, ammunition, illegal knife, club, explosives or a chemical dispensing device.
-A "firearm" is any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use.
-An "illegal knife" is a knife with a blade over five and one-half inches: a hand instrument designed to cut or stab another by being thrown; a dagger, including but not limited to a dirk, stiletto, and poniard; bowie knife; a sword; a switchblade; a butterfly knife; or a spear.
-A "club" is an instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument, and includes, but is not limited to the following: a blackjack; a nightstick; a mace; or a tomahawk;
+· Possessing a firearm, ammunition, illegal knife, pocket knife, club, explosives or a chemical dispensing device.
+A "firearm" is any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance, or any device readily convertible to that use.
+An "illegal knife" is a knife with a blade over five and one half inches. a hand instrument designed to cut or stab another by being thrown, a dagger, including but not limited to a dirk, stiletto, and poniard; bowie knife; or a spear.
+A "club" is an instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument, and includes, but is not limited to, the following: a blackjack; a nightstick; a mace: or a tomahawk.